coreruleset/go-ftw/README.md

 12:32PM DBG **> rule 932235 => Matched Data: () last  found within ARGS:payload: Consolidated Edison () last issued its earnings results on Thursday, November 3rd.
 ```

-The default language for the corpus is english, but you can change it to german using the `-L` flag.
+The default language for the corpus is English, but you can change it to German using the `-L` flag.
 ```bash
 ❯ ./go-ftw quantitative -d ../coreruleset -s 10K -L deu Running quantitative tests